hackclub/some-assembly-required/guide/writing-code/instructions/mov.md

 _In JavaScript, we're setting the value of a variable, `a`, to the number `5`._

-As we talked about earlier, in higher level programming, you'd use a variable to store data for later use.
-You can think of registers as the variables of assembly language.
+As we talked about earlier, in higher level programming, you'd use a **variable** to store data for later use.
+You can think of **registers as the variables of assembly language**.

 ```asm
 ; X86-64 Assembly